gammalib/gammalib/doc/source/user_manual/modules/cta.rst

 So far, energy dispersion is not supported by GammaLib, hence the ``file`` attribute for the ``EnergyDispersion`` parameter can be left blank.
+The ``Background`` parameter allows specifying of a file that contains the instrument background model for the observation.

 The ``instrument`` attribute of CTA observations can be one of ``CTA``, ``HESS``, ``MAGIC`` or ``VERITAS``.
 This allows mixing of